Sylius/Sylius/docs/customization/grid.rst

 .. note::

     We assume that you are familiar with grids.
-If not check the documentation of the :doc:`Grid Bundle </components_and_bundles/bundles/SyliusGridBundle/index>` and :doc:`Grid Component </components_and_bundles/components/Grid/index>` first.
+If not check the documentation of the `GridBundle <https://github.com/Sylius/SyliusGridBundle/blob/master/docs/index.md>`_ first.

 .. tip::